owini/python-algorithms/README.md

 =========================================

 Minimal and clean example implementations of data structures and algorithms in Python 3.
-For more Python resources, you can check out Python Frameworks [here](https://github.com/owini/top-python-frameworks).
+For more Python resources, learn more about popular Python frameworks and libraries [here](https://github.com/owini/top-python-frameworks).

 ## Contributing
 Thanks for your interest in contributing!
 There are many ways to contribute to this project.
 [Get started here](CONTRIBUTING.md)